Editors

 Michael Penk, M.A., is a historical scholar and doctoral student at the Department of History at Humboldt-Universität zu Berlin.
 His interest lies in the history of international relations in the North Atlantic area.

-Friederike Richter, M. A., is research associate at the Department of Northern European Studies at Humboldt-Universität zu Berlin.
+Dr. Friederike Richter is a PostDoc in the project “Resonating networks.
+Discursive, spatial and personal hubs of research paradigms in Old Norse studies (1650–1950)” at Nordeuropa-Institut at Humboldt-Universität zu Berlin.
 Their research interests are manuscript and book culture from the Middle Ages to Early Modern Times with a focus on materiality and visuality, the construction of national identities and cultural memory, the concept of text, source criticism as well as the history of Scandinavian Studies.

 Dr. Katie Ritson is research fellow at the Rachel Carson Center for Environment & Society and affiliated researcher at the Institute for Nordic Philology, LMU Munich.
 After studying German, Comparative Literature, and Scandinavian languages and literature in Cambridge and Munich, she completed her doctoral degree in 2016 in Scandinavian Studies with a dissertation on the North Sea coasts in literature.
 As one of the coordinators of the Ecocritical Network in Scandinavian Studies (ENSCAN), she is committed to developing ecocritical themes in Scandinavian Studies.
 Further research interests include environmental humanities, interdisciplinarity, and gender studies.